guildai/guild.ai/pages/flags.md

 where `ARGS` is a list of values separated by a colon.

 [`uniform`](#uniform)
-: Specifies a uniform distrbution over a range of values
+: Specifies a uniform distribution over a range of values

 [`loguniform`](#loguniform)
 : Specifies a log-uniform distribution over a range of values.